cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Experiments

 We measure the value of PDR for each video requesting algorithm on UDs by tuning the privacy weight $\gamma$ from $0.01$ to $1.0$.
-From Fig.~\ref{Fig:PDR_gamma}, we can observe that: \begin{enumerate} \item cRVR achieves the lowest PDR for all experiment cases by reducing PDR by 57.96\% at most and 38.8\% on average against the NR strategy. \item PPVR requests videos based on UDs' interest and thereby the PDR of PPVR is higher than NR. \item RANDOM is the worst one implying that blindly generating redundant requests cannot conceal privacy. \item cRVR is more conservative as the weight of the privacy disclosure term $\gamma$ in the utility function gets bigger.
-In other words, UDs' utility will be dominated by privacy disclosure with a large $\gamma$, and thus cRVR will only generate requests due to privacy benefits. \end{enumerate} Next, we conduct two experiments to evaluate caching performance of each algorithm on UDs.
-We only consider the probability that each redundant video is watched in the future by UDs, which is measured by CHR.
-In the first experiment, we vary $\gamma$ by fixing $\beta=0.1$ and $\beta_E=0.1$ while varying $\beta$ by fixing $\gamma=0.1$ and $\beta_E=0.1$ in the second experiment to evaluate CHR under different settings.
-The results are shown in Fig.~\ref{Fig:CHR_gamma} and Fig.~\ref{Fig:CHR_beta_u}, from which one can observe that cRVR achieves the highest overall CHR in our experiments and RANDOM is the worst one.
-NR is the benchmark without any redundant caching. cRVR is only a little bit worse than PPVR when $\gamma$ is very small.
-The reason can be explained as follows.
-According to Eq.~\eqref{EQ:D_u,i}, requesting popular videos can effectively mitigate privacy disclosure.
-It implies that most redundant videos cached by cRVR are popular videos, and thus cRVR can achieve a high CHR.
-However, according to \cite{Shi2021}, PPVR will cache both popular and personally favored videos on UDs, and thus PPVR cannot work well when the total number of cached videos is small.
+Through comparing cRVR with baselines in Fig.~\ref{Fig:tc_UD}(a) using the TC dataset, we draw the following observations: \begin{itemize} \item cRVR achieves the lowest PDR for all experiment cases by reducing PDR 59.03\% at most and 40.94\% on average against the NR strategy. \item PPVR requests videos based on UDs' interest and thereby the PDR of PPVR is higher than NR. \item RANDOM is the worst one, implying that blindly generating redundant requests cannot conceal privacy. \item cRVR is more conservative as the weight of the privacy disclosure term $\gamma$ in the utility function gets bigger.
+In other words, UDs' utility will be dominated by privacy disclosure with a large $\gamma$, and thus cRVR will only generate requests due to privacy benefits. \end{itemize}

-We study the process of how UDs play a game to improve their utilities in Fig.~\ref{Fig:Utility_UD}.
-Specifically, we fix $\gamma=0.1$, $\beta=0.1$ and $\beta_E=0.1$.
-To observe the change of each term in the utility, the utility can be decomposed into three parts: \textit{Utility-U(L)} representing caching benefits, \textit{Utility-U(D)} representing privacy disclosure and \textit{Utility-U(C)} representing the caching cost, which correspond to three terms in Eq.~\eqref{Eq:U_u^t}, respectively.
-Each point in Fig.~\ref{Fig:Utility_UD} represents the average utility over all UDs.
-As we can see in Fig.~\ref{Fig:Utility_UD}, all utilities periodically fluctuate, but gradually get stable as UDs play the game for more iterations.
-The results indicate stability and reliability as UDs selfishly maximize their own utilities for generating video requests.